chenwangqian-dr/3DRadioMap_Dataset/README.md

 <img src="https://github.com/chenwangqian-dr/3DRadioMap_Dataset/blob/main/figures/RadioMap1.png" width="400px" height="300"> <img src="https://github.com/chenwangqian-dr/3DRadioMap_Dataset/blob/main/figures/RadioMap2.png" width="400px" height="300">

+## Application of the dataset

+This dataset has a variety of applications, including:

+**Radio map construction**: This dataset contains abundant spatial communication link information which can be used to evaluate the performances of radio map construction algorithms.

+**Positioning and Navigation**: This dataset provide detailed signal strength patterns from various access points.
+It can help in triangulating the position of devices or users, offering turn-by-turn navigation similar to GPS.

+**Network Planning and Optimization**: Radio maps are employed to model the propagation of radio waves through different environments.
+By understanding areas with weak signal coverage or interference, engineers can optimize the placement of base stations, repeaters, and access points to enhance coverage, capacity, and quality of service.

 ## Reference

 For the 3D air-to-ground radio map dataset, please cite the following papers：